repairnator/open-science-repairnator/README.md

 * `reproduced-builds.json` and `reproduced-builds.tsv` contains the data about the 3551 locally reproduced builds.
 * `bug-associated-branch.tsv` points to a copy of the project with failing build
 * `test-failures-kinds.tsv` contains the data about Table 3
-* `reproduced-bug-by-project.tsv` contains the data about Table 2
+* `reproduced-bug-by-project.tsv` contains the list of project for which we have had at least one successful build failure local reproduction (Table 2 of the paper).
+This data can also be used as a list of Java projects that can be successfully built and analyzed with a default Maven setup.

 ### 3-patched-builds